Skip to main content

 HANDLING

-• SPARCS will further handle processing the agreement and award.
-It is recommended the PI and department administrator monitor RADAR for any updates.
+• SPARCS will further process the agreement and award.
+It is recommended that the PI and department administrator monitor the Research Enterprise Data (RED) system for any updates.

-This agreement is typically used when NC State is the research institution (RI) subcontract collaborator to a small business or startup company that is responding to a federal solicitation for seed funding.
-The purpose of the seed funding is to help support and fast-track basic research to make it to commercialization.
+This agreement is typically used when NC State is the research institution (RI) subcontract collaborator to a small business or startup company responding to a federal solicitation for seed funding.
+The purpose of the seed funding is to help support and fast-track basic research to commercialization.

-This agreement may be required at the proposal stage (i.e STTR proposal) and it will be uploaded to PINS or for SBIR proposals they are typically required after the federal sponsor has notified the recipient of their intent to fund the research project but before the award is issued.
-Therefore, the agreement may be uploaded to RADAR.
-So, it is very important to refer to the federal sponsor’s solicitation.
+This agreement may be required at the proposal stage (e.g., an STTR proposal) and will be uploaded to PINS (or PD).
+SBIR proposals are typically required after the federal sponsor has notified the recipient of their intent to fund the research project, but before the award is issued.
+Therefore, the agreement may be uploaded to the Research Enterprise Data (RED) system.
+So, referring to the federal sponsor’s solicitation is very important.

-This agreement should be included in the PINS with the original proposal submission or directly uploaded to Radar, *unless the agreement is being processed ahead of the original proposal, then a PINS would be required.
+This agreement should be included in PINS (or PD) with the original proposal submission, or uploaded directly to RED, unless it is being processed ahead of the original proposal, in which case a PINS (or PD) would be required.

-A consortium agreement is a contract that enables three or more sponsors to participate in research with an institution and to equally share the outcomes of the research.
-(If only two entities are interested in supporting a single consortium project, the Principal Investigator should contact the college research office at preaward-coe@ncsu.edu regarding the execution of a standard three-way agreement in lieu of creating a consortium with only two members.)
+A consortium agreement is a contract that enables three or more sponsors to participate in research with an institution and to share the research outcomes equally.
+(If only two entities are interested in supporting a single consortium project, the Principal Investigator should contact the college research office at preaward-coe@ncsu.edu regarding executing a standard three-way agreement instead of creating a consortium with only two members.)
 The agreement should be created and discussed with sponsors and collaborating partners at the beginning to ensure a complete understanding of the roles and responsibilities of all parties.
-The consortium can be created with the intention to establish on its basis a Center/Institute in the future.
+The consortium can be created to establish a Center/Institute.

 A Consortium is formed following the signing of three standard non-negotiable membership agreements.
-Once established, the consortium runs like a center, with respect to the process of memberships, core projects, enhancement projects, etc. Consortia derive most of their funds for research projects from annual dues that are paid by the members with the benefit of a lower indirect cost rate.
+Once established, the consortium operates as a central hub for memberships, core projects, enhancement projects, etc. Consortia derive most of their research project funding from annual dues paid by members, with the benefit of a lower indirect cost rate.

 STEPS: